Octonauts: Above & Beyond

 Octonauts: Above & Beyond is an animated children's television series that is the successor and spin-off of Octonauts.
-Produced by Silvergate Media and animated by Mainframe Studios for Netflix, the spin-off series premiered on September 7, 2021.
+Produced by Sony Pictures Television Kids (formerly Silvergate Media) and animated by Mainframe Studios for Netflix, the spin-off series premiered on 7 September 2021 on Netflix.
 The series follows a similar structure to the original Octonauts series, but is primarily focused on terrestrial creatures and habitats.
 In addition, to cover this global range of missions, more characters join the crew as main characters in the series.

-A second season debuted on May 2, 2022 on Netflix.
-A third season debuted on 16 October 2023 on CBeebies and the BBC iPlayer, with an unspecified release date on Netflix.
-A fourth season debuted on February 19, 2024 on CBeebies and the BBC iPlayer.
+A second series debuted on 2 May 2022 on Netflix.
+A third season debuted in China on 26 May 2023 and 16 October 2023 on CBeebies and the BBC iPlayer, with an unspecified release date on Netflix.
+A fourth season debuted on February 19, 2024, on CBeebies and the BBC iPlayer.
+In May 2025, a fifth season was released in China in both English and Chinese.
+On May 29, 2026, a sixth and final season was released in China in both English and Chinese.

 Characters

 The Octonauts, consisting of the Octopod crew and captain, are the recurring main characters.

 Original main characters

 These are the Octonauts that were in the original series, including the captain.
 They are unchanged in Above & Beyond, with the exception of the Vegimals, who are voiced by Kate Harbour.
 Everyone's previous actors from the original series reprise their roles here.